MicrosoftDocs/sql-docs/docs/reporting-services/report-design/filter-group-and-sort-data-report-builder-and-ssrs.md

 The group name identifies an expression scope.
 You can specify the name of a group as a scope in which to:

-- calculate aggregates.
+- Calculate aggregates.
-- organize data hierarchically and toggle the display of child nodes from parent nodes in a drilldown report.
+- Organize data hierarchically and toggle the display of child nodes from parent nodes in a drilldown report.
-- display different views of the same data on multiple data regions.
+- Display different views of the same data on multiple data regions.
-- visualize summary data in a table, matrix, chart, gauge, or map.
+- Visualize summary data in a table, matrix, chart, gauge, or map.

 For more information, see [Expression scope for totals, aggregates, and built-in collections in a paginated report (Report Builder)](../../reporting-services/report-design/expression-scope-for-totals-aggregates-and-built-in-collections.md).